 There exist two types of automata recognizing finite N-free pomsets: the branching automata \cite{BA1} \cite{BA2} \cite{BA3} \cite{BA4} and the pomset automata \cite{PA1} \cite{PA2}, and in general case, they are equivalent in terms of expressive power \cite{PA3}.

-From \cite{CKA7}, with the assumptions in section \ref{cp}, i.e., the causalities among parallel branches are all communications, we know that a pomsetc with N-shape can be structured and then is transformed into a N-free (without N-shapes) pomset, so it is the so-called series-parallel\cite{CKA3} \cite{CKA4} \cite{CKA7}.
+From \cite{CKA7}, with the assumptions in chapter \ref{cp}, i.e., the causalities among parallel branches are all communications, we know that a pomsetc with N-shape can be structured and then is transformed into a N-free (without N-shapes) pomset, so it is the so-called series-parallel\cite{CKA3} \cite{CKA4} \cite{CKA7}.

 From the background of (true) concurrency, as a bridge between truly concurrent process algebra \cite{APTC} \cite{APTC2} vs. concurrent Kleene algebra and automata theory, we also adopt naturally the pomset automata \cite{PA1} \cite{PA2} as the basic computational and concurrent model.
 And we add merge transition function into the definition of pomset automaton from \cite{PA1} \cite{PA2} below, for the existence of communication merge, and the extended pomset automaton is called pomsetc automaton.

 Firstly, we introduce pomsetc automaton.
 Then in section \ref{tcbbpa}, we introduce truly concurrent bisimilarities based on pomsetc automata.
 Finally, we introduce the fork-acyclicity property of pomsetc automata with a correspondence to scr-expressions in section \ref{f-a}, and the well-nestedness property of pomsetc automata with a correspondence to scpr-expressions in section \ref{w-n}.